HTTP-RPC/Kilo/README.md

 public <T> T invoke(ResponseHandler<T> responseHandler) throws IOException { ... }
 ```

-The first version automatically deserializes a successful server response using `JSONDecoder`.
+The first version automatically deserializes a successful server response using `JSONDecoder`, which is discussed in more detail below.
 The second allows a caller to provide a custom response handler. `ResponseHandler` is a functional interface that is defined as follows:

 ```java
 public interface ResponseHandler<T> {